christopheradams/elixir_style_guide/README.md

 ## The Guide

-This is our attempt at starting a community style guide for the [Elixir programming language][Elixir].
+This is community style guide for the [Elixir programming language][Elixir].
-Please feel free to make pull requests and contribute.
+Please feel free to make pull requests and suggestions, and be a part of Elixir's vibrant community.
-We really want Elixir to have as vibrant of a community as any language that's been around five times as long.

 If you're looking for other projects to contribute to please see the [Hex package manager site][Hex].